keyopstech/gitlab-android/README.md

 # gitlab-android

-Builds an image for building Android app with gitlab CI
+Builds an image for building Android app with gitlab CI.